Development of the high-efficiency hydrogen energy system using slush hydrogen

 Anticipated applications for slush hydrogen include fuel cells, rocket and space-plane fuels, and refrigerant for high-temperature superconducting (HTS) equipment.
-With the rapid popularization of fuel cells, increasing demand for electrical power due to the rise of information technology, and the need to reduce greenhouse gas emissions [1, 2]*, Institute of Slush Hydrogen (ISH) has originally proposed a high-efficiency hydrogen energy system using slush hydrogen, and has been engaged in related technological development work as illustrated in the above figure [3-5].
+With the rapid popularization of fuel cells, increasing demand for electrical power due to the rise of information technology, and the need to reduce greenhouse gas emissions [1, 2]*, Institute of Slush Hydrogen (ISH) has originally proposed the high-efficiency hydrogen energy system using slush hydrogen, and has been engaged in related technological development work as illustrated in the above figure [3-5].

 When hydrogen is transported in the form of slush through long-distance pipelines, in combination with HTS electrical power transmission using magnesium diboride (MgB2, Tc = 39 K), and superconducting magnetic energy storage (SMES) at the terminal with liquid (20 K) or slush hydrogen (14 K) as the refrigerant, both fuel and electrical power can be simultaneously transported and stored with synergistic effect.

 To bring about the practical realization of this hydrogen energy system, ISH has been engaged in research and development work as indicated in the upper left corner of the figure.